spencer411/2021_Bioinformatics_Fellowship/README.md

 # Pan-genome Visualizations

-There are many tools out there to visualize the output of Roary or Panaroo along with a tree.
+There are many tools out there to visualize the output of Roary and Panaroo along with a tree.
 Some of them (straight from the [Roary website](https://sanger-pathogens.github.io/Roary/)) are listed here:

 _**roary_plots.py**_ This contributed script by Marco Galardini is very useful.
 Additional details can be found [here](https://github.com/sanger-pathogens/Roary/tree/master/contrib/roary_plots) in the repository.
 It provides 3 figures, showing the tree compared to a matrix with the presence and absence of core and accessory genes.
 The next is a pie chart of the breakdown of genes and the number of isolate they are present in, and finally there is a graph with the frequency of genes versus the number of genomes.